Undead (Six Feet Under album)

 Undead is the ninth studio album by American death metal band Six Feet Under.
-It is their first album to feature drummer Kevin Talley and guitarist Rob Arnold.
+It is their first album to feature drummer Kevin Talley and guitarist Rob Arnold, both were members of the band Chimaira before joining Six Feet Under.

 Background

 Vocalist Chris Barnes commented of the recording: "I'm in pretty much the best head space I've been in since myself and [former guitarist] Allen West started this band in 1993.
 I'm super excited about the new record.
 It's a rejuvenation; it's a rebirth of Six Feet Under, and fans will definitely latch on to my excitement and how focused I am in the lyrics I've written… The hypocrisies of daily life, things that affect us that spawn aggression, loneliness, sadness, there's a lot of emotions going on across the record, and I guess that the dark horror that humans cause is my niche."

 Reviews

 The album was called "the best thing SFU have recorded since Maximum Violence," in an 8/10 review by Decibel magazine.
 Terrorizer magazine wrote that, "Ugly riffs slip and slide amidst the primordial ooze summoned forth by Chris' guttural incantations, and the drums flail in the background like some tentacle monstrosity from beyond; this is truly an unearthly noise and glorious in its heaving absurdity."

+AllMusic rated the album 3 out of 5 stars.